MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Worker.md

     And
 ```

-#### Specify the requirements to complete the work indicated by this card
+#### STORY: Specify the requirements to complete the work indicated by this card

 ```Gherkin
 Scenario: Specify data input restrictions for a field on a card type